 The Public Interest Oversight Committee (PIOC)

 The Public Interest Oversight Committee was established in 2013 in accordance with the principles set out in the Irish Audit Firm Governance Code, published by the Chartered Accountants Regulatory Board (CARB) in June 2012.
-The PIOC comprises three independent non-executive members (INEs), together with the Managing Partner and the Head of Audit and Assurance.
+The PIOC comprises three independent non-executive members (INEs), together with the CEO and the Head of Audit and Assurance.
 Appointments of INEs to the committee are for a four-year term, with eligibility for re-appointment.
 The PIOC meets periodically during the year.
 The PIOC shall appoint a secretary each year, who shall be entitled to attend meetings of the PIOC but shall not be entitled to vote.
-The Head of Risk and Regulation currently acts as Secretary.
+The Head of Risk and Reputation, Glenn Gillard, currently acts as secretary.

 The current INEs are:-

 Questions arising at any meeting of the PIOC shall be decided by a majority vote with only the INEs being entitled to vote.